-Disadvantages: Indirect testing doesn’t reveal specific contaminants.
+- Indirect testing doesn’t reveal specific contaminants.

 Some contaminants may be tested with one-use home air quality test kits.
 These fall into two categories: DIY or lab analysis.

 DIY kits usually contain various materials and reagents designed to show you the presence of a specific contaminant.
 For instance, lead may be tested for with a color-changing pen filled with two reactive chemicals.
-Mold test kits might contain a petri dish with a dextrose (i.e. sugar) solution; this is designed to grow mold rapidly if spores are present.
+Mold test kits might contain a petri dish with a dextrose (sugar) solution; this is designed to grow mold rapidly if spores are present.
 One dust mite kit attaches to your vacuum, and shows pregnancy-test-esque lines at the presence of dust mite allergens.
 (Please note that ActivePure has not vetted any of these products and therefore can neither endorse nor condemn them.)

-Targeted testing kits are single-use, meaning you only get one shot per testing material.
-Because you are performing the test yourself, there is plenty of room to make an error; (some kits include extra supplies partially for this reason).
+- Targeted testing kits are single use, meaning you only get one shot per testing material.
+Because you are performing the test yourself, there is plenty of room to make an error.
+(Some kits include extra supplies partially for this reason.)

 It's often best to have an idea of what contaminant you are testing for ahead of time.
-However, if you are looking to take a general sample of your air quality, there are two popular options.
+However, if you are looking to take a general sample of your air quality, here are two popular options.

-One method is the detector tube kit, which collects an air sample wholesale in a sealed tube; (before reading this article, we bet you never imagined a scenario where you would have to literally mail air).
+One method is the detector tube kit, which collects an air sample in a sealed tube; (before reading this article, we bet you never imagined a scenario where you would have to literally mail air).

 Another popular method of lab-based analysis is the vacuum pump.
 Per the EPA, a vacuum pump “draws air through collection devices, such as a filter (catches airborne particles), a sorbent tube (which attracts certain chemical vapors to a powder such as carbon), or an impinger (bubbles the contaminants through solution in a test tube).”
-One of the most common types of filters is known as the sample cassette.
+One of the most common types of filters is known as the sampling cassette.

 If you grew up in the ‘90s, allow us to clear away any confusion.
 These cassettes have nothing to do with ribbon tapes untangled by a pencil eraser.
 Air sampling cassettes are enclosed plastic chambers with holes on either end.
 An air pump is connected to one end of the chamber, and air is drawn through at a specific rate in liters per minute.
 Contaminants stick to an adhesive medium inside the cassette.
 The consumer then sends this cassette to a lab.